 In 2014, the FDA issued an import alert

 that allowed US Customs agents to detain kratom without a physical examination.
 "We have identified kratom as a botanical substance that could pose a risk to public health and have the potential for abuse," said Melinda Plaisier, the FDA's associate commissioner for regulatory affairs.

 According to the DEA, between February 2014 and July 2016, nearly 247,000 pounds of kratom were seized.

 Up until now, the DEA considered kratom a "drug of concern

 ."
-Its new Schedule I distinction will be held for up to three years, when the DEA can decide to make the designation permanent.
+If kratom receives temporary Schedule I distinction, it can be listed for up to three years, when the DEA can then decide to make the designation permanent.

 The CDC calls the increase in kratom use in the United States "an emerging public health threat

 ."
 But Boyer says there simply isn't enough known to draw any real conclusions about the drug.